Fixer-Upper Renovation & Remodeling Specialist in San Diego, CA

 Here's how it works…

-On-Site Evaluation With a Builder’s Eye
+Step 3: On-Site Evaluation with a Builder's Eye

-Renovation Cost Assessment Before You Buy
+Step 4: Pre-Offer Renovation Cost Assessment

 Before you make an offer, we give you directional cost data on what the renovation will actually take.
-Once we’re in contract, will give you a more detailed estimate, not a ballpark number pulled from thin air, a grounded estimate from a GC who has priced out hundreds of similar projects in San Diego.
+This isn't a ballpark from a quick walkthrough, it's a grounded high level estimate from a GC who has priced out hundreds of similar projects in San Diego with accountability to it.
+Once you're in contract, we refine that estimate into a detailed renovation plan and budget.
+This is the protection that keeps you from buying a money pit.

-Renovation Loan Documentation
+Step 5: Renovation Loan Documentation and Approval

 Not Every Fixer Is Worth Buying.